CreativeWolfies/akyanet-research/akyanet.md

 Since we must not hide information from the people, this kind of information should be acknowledged but not disclosed until the threat is gone.
 We could do this by writing, for example, "This information could threaten the safety of some people if disclosed.
 It will be disclosed as soon as the threat disappears."

+### Privacy

+Online privacy should be a really important concept that must be integrated within Akyanet.

+Privacy options should be turned on by default.

+The Akyanet website must respect the [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) anywhere in the world.

 ## Notes